 "Israel is interesting for a discussion of the general disorder inasmuch as it shifted to regressive populist politics at least one decade before the global slide into populism we are now witnessing – what Christophe Ayad has called in a Le Monde article the Israélisation du monde (occidental)", as the Israeli sociologist Eva Illouz put it down down in her essay From the paradox of liberation to the demise of liberal elites.
 Ayad in his article is quite blunt: "La question identitaire a fini par se substituer à toutes les autres, pourtant bien réelles, à commencer par celle des inégalités sociales."

-«Unlearning Nation» travels between opinions, plans, groups, territories, humans, stones, bushes, donkeys and camels and is as such fiction und documentation at the same time.
-The title suggests to speculate for somehow other state – even if this (politically) hard to image and less to speak to bring close to realisation.
-Even when taking in account that Zionism started out as utopia and got off track on becoming a state - as many zionists early on admitted.
+The title «Unlearning Nation» suggests to speculate for somehow other state – even if this (politically) hard to image and even less to bring to realisation.
+Even when taking in account that Zionism started out as an utopian idea and got off track on becoming a state - as many zionists early on admitted.
 Rosa Luxemburg's words "The [...] thing one can do is always to contest loudly what is happening" resound as a humanistic claim that places humans and not God or other supernatural instance in the focus of our attention.